 The Block Erase command can be used to erase a list of one or more blocks.
-Six bus write operations are required to select the first block in the list.
-Each additional block in the list can be selected by repeating the sixth bus write operation using the address of the additional block.
-The block erase operation starts the program/erase controller about 50 μ s after the last bus write operation.
-Once the program/erase controller starts it is not possible to select any more blocks.
+Six Bus Write operations are required to select the first block in the list.
+Each additional block in the list can be selected by repeating the sixth Bus Write operation using the address of the additional block.
+The Block Erase operation starts the Program/Erase controller about 50 μ s after the last Bus Write operation.
+Once the Program/Erase controller starts it is not possible to select any more blocks.
 Each additional block must therefore be selected within 50 μ s of the last block.
 The 50 μ s timer restarts when an additional block is selected.
-The status register can be read after the sixth bus write operation.
-See the status register for details on how to identify if the program/erase controller has started the block erase operation.
+The Status Register can be read after the sixth Bus Write operation.
+See the Status Register for details on how to identify if the Program/Erase controller has started the Block Erase operation.

 If any selected blocks are protected then these are ignored and all the other selected blocks are erased.
-If all of the selected blocks are protected the block erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
+If all of the selected blocks are protected the Block Erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
 No error condition is given when protected blocks are ignored.

-During the block erase operation the memory will ignore all commands except the Erase Suspend command.
-Typical block erase times are given in [Table 6: Program/erase times and program/erase endurance cycles](#).
-All bus read operations during the block erase operation will output the status register on the data inputs/outputs.
-See the [Section 5: Status register](#) for more details.
+During the Block Erase operation the memory will ignore all commands except the Erase Suspend command.
+Typical block erase times are given in [Table 4](#).
+All Bus Read operations during the Block Erase operation will output the Status Register on the Data inputs/outputs.
+See the section on the Status Register for more details.

-After the block erase operation has completed the memory will return to the read mode, unless an error has occurred.
-When an error occurs the memory will continue to output the status register.
-A Read/Reset command must be issued to reset the error condition and return to read mode.
+After the Block Erase operation has completed the memory will return to the Read mode, unless an error has occurred.
+When an error occurs the memory will continue to output the Status Register.
+A Read/Reset command must be issued to reset the error condition and return to Read mode.